Georgia Department of Economic Development: Specific Services

-Film, Music & Digital Entertainment Division
+Film, Music, & Digital Entertainment Division

-Formed in 1973, the Georgia Film, Music and Digital Entertainment Office develops and promotes the state's feature film, television, commercial, music video, recorded music and digital media industries.
+Formed in 1973, the Georgia Film, Music, and Digital Entertainment Office develops and promotes the state's feature film, television, commercial, music video, recorded music, and digital media industries.

 Statewide resources and infrastructure information along with an extensive location library provide every assistance for production companies both inside and outside Georgia.
 The office coordinates and supports the filming needs of companies with other state agencies and local governments.

 In FY2012, a $879.8 million total investment was placed into the Georgia entertainment industry creating a $3.1 billion economic impact, a 29% increase over the previous fiscal year.

 Georgia Entertainment Industry Investment Act

 On May 12, 2008, Governor Sonny Perdue signed into law the Georgia Entertainment Industry Investment Act, increasing the state tax credit for qualified production and post-production expenditures by as much as 30%.
-It is available to both traditional motion picture projects such as feature films, television series, commercials and music videos, as well as new industries such as game development and animation.
+It is available to both traditional motion picture projects such as feature films, television series, commercials, and music videos, as well as new industries such as game development and animation.

 Film and television

-During FY2012, GDEcD led more than 100 feature films and television series, movies, specials, pilots and episodes produced in Georgia, ranking the state number one in the Southeast and among the top five states in the nation for film and TV productions.
+During FY2012, GDEcD led more than 100 feature films and television series, movies, specials, pilots, and episodes produced in Georgia, ranking the state number one in the Southeast and among the top five states in the nation for film and TV productions.

-Throughout the years, the Film, Music & Digital Entertainment Division has helped secure Georgia as the location of choice for over 700 film and television productions.
+The Film, Music, & Digital Entertainment Division has helped secure Georgia as the location of choice for over 700 film and television productions.
 Some of the most notable films shot in Georgia include: